-The ADS5231 makes two data output formats available: the Straight Offset Binary code (SOB) or the Binary Two's Complement code (BTC).
+The ADS5237 makes two data output formats available: the Straight Offset Binary code (SOB) or the Binary Two's Complement code (BTC).
 The selection of the output coding is controlled by the MSBI (pin 41).
-Because the MSBI pin has an internal pull-down, the ADS5231 will operate with the SOB code as its default setting.
-Forcing the MSBI pin high will enable BTC coding.
-The two code structures are identical, with the exception that the MSB is inverted for BTC format; as shown in Table 1.
+Because the MSBI pin has an internal pull-down, the ADS5237 operates with the SOB code as its default setting.
+Forcing the MSBI pin high enables BTC coding.
+The two code structures are identical, with the exception that the MSB is inverted for BTC format, as shown in Table 3.